i4Trust/building-blocks/README.md

 # i4Trust Building Blocks

-This document describes the components of i4Trust that can be picked up, integrated together, and eventually combined with other components in order to build the soft infrastructure and services required for creating data spaces where smart applications from multiple domains can participate and exchange data.
-Smart applications participating in such data spaces share data using the open standard APIs and rely on common data models.
+This repository describes the components of i4Trust that can be picked up, integrated together, and eventually combined with other components in order to build the soft infrastructure and services required for creating data spaces where smart applications can participate and exchange data.
+Smart applications participating in i4Trust data spaces share digital twin data using the open standard NGSI-LD API and relying on common data models.
 Data Publication components enable the publication and discovery of data resources in a standard manner.
-Relying on Marketplace services, on the other hand, participants of created Data Spaces can publish offerings around access to data resources or data processing services under concrete terms and conditions which establish data usage/access policies to be enforced and may include pricing.
-Finally, components implementing Identity and Access Management (IAM) functions enable to ensure that data is accessed by the right parties and that defined access policies are enforced.
+Relying on Marketplace services, on the other hand, participants in i4Trust Data Spaces can publish offerings around access to digital twin data resources or data processing services under concrete terms and conditions which establish data usage/access policies to be enforced and may include pricing.
+Finally, components implementing Identity and Access Management (IAM) functions enable to ensure that data is accessed by trusted parties and that defined access policies are enforced.

 ## Contents